Warren C. Crandell Memorial Scholarship

 - Written Essay (500-750 words):

 - The topic should focus on a historical story or topic related to the Town of Greece.
+The essay may include copies of any images that help tell the story.

 - Selected essays may be featured in the Greece Historical Society’s newsletter or website.
 (See examples of previous stories in Living in Greece)

-Completed applications and materials must be mailed or emailed to:
+Completed applications and materials must be mailed:

 Greece Historical Society